 Nollen House, 1121 Park St.

 These staff members are trained to help you decide on a next step.
 These on-campus reporting options are not exclusive of other reporting options (such as reporting to the police).
-Should you decide to pursue criminal action for incidents of alleged sexual misconduct, the College will fully support and assist you in making a report to law enforcement agencies.
+Should you decide to pursue criminal action for incidents of alleged prohibited conduct, the College will fully support and assist you in making a report to law enforcement agencies.

 Reporting Policies and Procedures